 It is part of political Europe, being a territory of Spain.

-In terms of geography, it lies to the east of the Canary Islands, not far from the Sahara coast of Africa.
+In terms of geography, it lies to the east of the Canary Islands, not far from the African coast at Sahara level.

 As it’s an island, you can get there by plane or ferry.